MicrosoftDocs/appcenter-docs/docs/sdk/auth/ios.md

 ## Add the SDK to your app

 App Center Auth is a cloud-based identity management service that enables developers to authenticate application users and manage user identities.
-The service integrates with other parts of App Center, enabling developers to leverage the user identity to view user data in other services and even send push notifications to users instead of individual devices.
+The service integrates with other parts of App Center, enabling developers to leverage user identity to view user data in other services and even send push notifications to users instead of individual devices.
 App Center Auth is powered by [Azure Active Directory B2C](https://docs.microsoft.com/azure/active-directory-b2c/).

-Please follow the [Getting Started](~/sdk/getting-started/ios.md) section before configuring Auth if you haven't set up and started the SDK in your app.
+Please follow the [Getting Started](~/sdk/getting-started/ios.md) section before configuring Auth if you haven't set up the SDK in your app.

 ### 1. Add the App Center Auth module